OCTScenes: A Versatile Real-World Dataset of Tabletop Scenes for Object-Centric Learning: Introduction

-Recently, many research works of object-centric representation learning are enabled through a variety of synthetic datasets that have been made available over the past few years, such as GSO \cite{anthony2022google}, MOVi \cite{greff2022kubric}.
-Although some real-world scene datasets are used to evaluate the object-centric representation learning methods, they are unsuitable benchmark datasets for object-centric representation learning.
-For example, the Sketchy \cite{cabi2019scaling} dataset used in GENESIS-V2 \cite{engelcke2021genesis} lacks the ground truth object-level masks for measuring segmentation performance.
-The Weizmann Horse \cite{borenstein2004learning} and APC \cite{zeng2017multi} datasets used in MarioNette \cite{smirnov2021marionette} and GENESIS-V2 \cite{engelcke2021genesis} only include one foreground in the scene.
-The real-world datasets used for semantic segmentation or instance segmentation, such as MS COCO\cite{lin2014microsoft} and PascalVOC \cite{everingham2010pascal}, may have no real sense of background and the mask may contain complex objects (for example, MS COCO may treat the whole person as an object).
+Recently, many research works of object-centric learning have been successful on a variety of synthetic datasets that have been made available over the past few years, such as CLEVR~\cite{johnson2017clevr}, SHOP-VRB~\cite{nazarczuk2020shop}, and MOVi~\cite{greff2022kubric}.
+Although some real-world datasets have been used to evaluate object-centric learning methods, they are unsuitable benchmarks for object-centric learning.
+For example, the Sketchy~\cite{cabi2019scaling} dataset used in GENESIS-V2~\cite{engelcke2021genesis} lacks the ground truth object-level masks for measuring segmentation performance.
+The Weizmann Horse~\cite{borenstein2004learning} and APC~\cite{zeng2017multi} datasets used in MarioNette~\cite{smirnov2021marionette} and GENESIS-V2~\cite{engelcke2021genesis} only include one foreground object in the scene.
+Besides, the real-world datasets used for semantic segmentation or instance segmentation, such as COCO~\cite{lin2014microsoft} and VOC~\cite{everingham2010pascal}, may have no real sense of background and the mask may contain complex objects (for example, COCO may treat the whole person as an object).
 These datasets bring a massive challenge for unsupervised object-centric learning methods as these methods may segment complex objects into several parts as humans do.
-The lack of real-world datasets challenges innovative research of object-centric representation methods.
+The lack of real-world datasets challenges innovative research of object-centric learning.

-To address this limitation, we propose OCTScenes, a versatile real-world dataset of tabletop scenes specifically designed for object-centric representation learning.
-The OCTScenes dataset contains 5000 scenes, each consisting of 60 images captured from different viewpoints.
-As a result, OCTScenes is suitable for segmentation tasks in static scenes, dynamic scenes, and multi-view scenes.
+To address this limitation, we propose OCTScenes, a versatile real-world dataset of tabletop scenes designed explicitly for object-centric learning.
+OCTScenes contains 5,000 scenes, each consisting of 60 images captured from different viewpoints.
+As a result, OCTScenes is suitable for various object-centric learning models including single-image-based, video-based, and multi-view based.
 In OCTScenes, the scenes are set on a table placed on the floor, with objects randomly selected and manually placed on the table.
 To capture the dataset, we employed a robot equipped with a 3D camera.
 The robot's movement followed a predefined circular path determined by the algorithm, enabling it to capture images from a 360-degree rotation around the scene.
-The 3D camera used in the dataset captures both color (RGB) and depth information, resulting in RGB-D images for each scene.
+The 3D camera used in the dataset captures both color and depth information, resulting in RGB-D images for each scene.